 Clogged plugholes are neither fun nor pretty, but they happen to most of us.
 Slow drainage caused by a partial blockage to your shower or...

-A leaking or dripping toilet is something that most of us will need to deal with at some point.
+A dripping or leaking toilet is something that most of us will need to deal with at some point.
 The bad news is that leaking loos are one of the main contributors to water waste.
 The good news is that, usually, the problem is fairly easy to rectify.
 Here’s how.

 Most of the time, fixing a leaking toilet is as simple as replacing a washer which has deteriorated.
 The toilet arm is the arm which holds the float; when the float drops because the cistern is empty or low, it opens the inlet valve.
 As the floating arm rises with the water level, the valve is shut again.
 If the washer in the valve is damaged, the inlet won’t be completely resealed.
 This will cause water to leak into the cistern even when the cistern is full; this, in turn, will cause water to flow out through the overflow pipe, resulting in a constant drip or trickling in your toilet.